Choosing the Right Roller & Brush for Different Paints and Surfaces

 Choosing the Right Roller and Brush FAQ

-For interior walls, an angled sash brush or tapered brush works well to cut in edges and corners a roller can’t reach.
-Look for soft bristles that can hold more paint.
-Natural bristles are best for oil-based paints, while synthetic bristles work with latex and acrylic paints.
+For interior walls, use an angled sash or tapered brush to cut in around edges where rollers can’t reach.
+Natural bristles work best with oil-based paints, while synthetic bristles are ideal for latex and acrylics.

-When painting doors, cabinets and trim, choose a brush specifically designed for trim work.
-Trim brushes typically have a flat, rectangular shape with soft, tapered bristles.
-For brushing on primer, stain or sealants, use an inexpensive chip brush.
+When painting doors, cabinets, or trim, use brushes designed for detail work.
+Trim brushes often have a flat, rectangular shape with soft, tapered bristles.
+For primer, stain, or sealants, an inexpensive chip brush is a good choice.

 Final Thoughts